Provincetown, Massachusetts: Arts and culture

 In 2003, Provincetown received a $1.95 million low interest loan from the Rural Development program of the U.S. Department of Agriculture to help rebuild the town's MacMillan Pier.
 It primarily serves the town's active fishing fleet, and also tourists and high-speed ferries.

 The Atlantic House in Provincetown is considered the oldest gay bar in the US and Frommer's calls it "the nation's premier gay bar".

-The Art House provides a venue for numerous entertainers and shows during the summer season, in particular Varla Jean Merman, Miss Richfield 1981, Ms. CoCo Peru, and other town favorites.
-In off season, the Art House remains open providing nightly entertainment that includes a Wii Bowling League, Trivia Night, and similar events.

 Provincetown is the setting for the annual Women's Week festival.
 Held in mid-October since 1984 and attended by almost 2,000 women, it is the "longest running lesbian cultural event in the Northeast".
 Since 1975, Provincetown has been the host city to Fantasia Fair, the world's first and longest-running annual conference that focuses on gender diversity and transgender issues.

 The Provincetown International Film Festival, honors the best in independent and avant-garde film.
 Among the honorees for 2014 were actress Patricia Clarkson and director David Cronenberg.
 Previous honorees include Matt Dillon, Harmony Korine, Parker Posey, Roger Corman, Vera Farmiga, Darren Aronofsky, Quentin Tarantino, Jane Lynch, Gael García Bernal, Tilda Swinton, Kathleen Turner, Jim Jarmusch, Todd Haynes, Gus Van Sant, and John Waters.
 Waters, a summer resident, is a major participant in the festival.

 In November 2011, the Provincetown Theater Company became the first theater company in New England to stage a live-action dramatic theatrical presentation of horror-fantasy author H.P.
 Lovecraft.
-The story was Lovecraft's 1919 classic, "The Picture in the House," and was described as "...the macabre come to life."
+The story was Lovecraft's 1919 classic, "The Picture in the House," and was described as "the macabre come to life."
 The adaptation was produced for the 22nd Fall Playwright's Festival.

 Parks and recreation

 Veterans Memorial Community Center serves as the area community center.
-By 2012 Veterans Memorial Elementary School closed and was being refurbished to be a community center.
-In 2014 the town government considered building a second floor on the facility to add affordable housing.
+By 2012, Veterans Memorial Elementary School closed and was being refurbished to become a community center.
+In 2014, the town government considered building a second floor on the facility to add affordable housing.